-Sharon and Paul also own the company, ANDAIR USA, Inc. and are the United States distributors of the Swiss made Luwa of Andair AG located in Andelfingen Switzerland.
-This company provides ventilation systems, blast valves, air filtration systems, and chemical biological protection for home, corporate, military and government facilities.
+Sharon and Paul are the United States distributors of the Swiss made Luwa of Andair AG located in Andelfingen Switzerland.
+ANDAIR USA is a dba of Utah Shelter Systems.
+ANDAIR USA dba provides ventilation systems, blast valves, air filtration systems, and chemical biological protection for home, corporate, military and government facilities.

 ABOUT PAUL AND SHARON

 Paul is a graduate of the Missouri Military Academy and attended the New Mexico Military Institute.
 He attended classes at the National Emergency Training Center in Emitsburg, Pennsylvania.
 Paul and Sharon have lectured widely throughout Utah and the United States.
 They have given lectures at the Brigham Young University, and Sharon taught a National Securities Affairs class in 1993 at the University of Utah.
 Paul has 25 years experience working in a local aerospace firm.
 Paul and his wife, Carolyn, reside in Salt Lake City and are the parents of 4 children.